-A WARNING: Do not use any accessories not approved for use with this heater.
+WARNING: Do not use any accessories not approved for use with this heater.

-/ WARNING
+WARNING

-This product and the fuels used to operate this product (liquid propane or natural gas), and the products of combustion of such fuels, can expose you to chemicals including benzene, which is known to the State of California to cause cancer and reproductive harm.
+This product and the fuels used to operate this product (Propane or Natural gas), and the products of combustion of such fuels, can expose you to chemicals including benzene, which is known to the State of California to cause cancer and birth defects or other reproductive harm.